VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter03.md

 List box controls of MiniGUI can be divided into three types: single-selection list box, multiple-selection list box and bitmap list box.
 A list box is single-selection style by default; namely, the user can only select one item.
 To create a multiple-selection list box, you should use `LBS_MULTIPLESEL` style.
 When using this style, the user can select an item by clicking this item, and cancel the selection by clicking it again.
 When the list box has the input focus, you can also use the space key to select or cancel selection of an item.
-The effect of running a multiple-selection list box is as shown in Figure
+The effect of running a multiple-selection list box is as shown in Figure 2.
-2.

 ![alt](figures/21.2.jpeg)

-Figure 2 Multiple-selection list box
+__Figure 2__ Multiple-selection list box

 Besides the two list box types described above, MiniGUI also provides an